ChangtongZhou/face_recognition_on_windows/README.md

-# This is a detailed instruction on how to install dlib and openCV on windows
+# Facial Recognition on Windows

 ## Part 1: Prerequisites
 This contains instructions on how to install dlib and open_CV on Windows based on collections of other resources.